world-direct-cms/healthcheck/README.md

 ## Probes

 In order to check for certain functionality, data or states we use **Probes** to do so.
-These probes have a **"run"** method which checks certain stuff, and fills the probe's result with *success* or *error* messages.
+These probes have a **"run"** method which checks certain parts, and fills the probe's result with *success* or *error* messages.
 If there is at least 1 *error* message the overall status of the *HealthcheckResult* is *ERROR*.

 > All probes need to have the status "SUCCESS" for the overall HealthcheckResult Status to be "SUCCESS"!

 The extension already provides three probes out of the box:
 - **CacheProbe:** Checks if all cache configurations are writeable
 - **DatabaseProbe:** Checks if the access to the database works
+- **ExternalImportProbe:** Checks the ExternalImport extension logs last entry for a failure
 - **SchedulerProbe:** Check if there are any scheduled tasks, which have a failure

 ### CacheProbe